 Jan 3, 1957 – 1985

 Christopher Zimmerman, 28, a 1976 TZHS graduate and resident of Fort Lauderdale, Florida, died after a prolonged illness at Jacksonville Memorial Hospital in Miami.
 He was the son of Charles and Regina Zimmermann of Orangeburg.
-He is survived by siblings, Claire, REgina, Carl, and Leo.
+He is survived by siblings, Claire, Regina, Carl, and Leo.